ging/fiware-idm-deprecated/README.md

 idm_deployment
 ==============

-Automated deployment for FIWARE's IdM
+Automated deployment for FIWARE's IdM using Fabric(http://www.fabfile.org/)

 This fabric script is used to install Keystone and Horizon.
 The file has different commands that allows different actions, with wrappers to call multiple actions at once.